celiatorras/CGR_routing/README.md

 Although Unibo-CGR has been designed to be as much independent as possible from the BP implementation to the modification of few files in pre-existing BP releases that do not include Unibo-CGR is obviously necessary.
 The files to be replaced or added outside the Unibo-CGR root are included in BP-specific aux_files directories.
 _Note (ION)_: After the download rename the root directory to "Unibo-CGR" and put it under (ION's root directory)/bpv*/cgr/ then read the files Unibo-CGR/ion_bpv*/aux_files/README.txt and Unibo-CGR/ion_bpv*/extensions/README.txt.
 _Note (DTNME)_: After the download rename the root directory to "Unibo-CGR" and put it under (DTNME's root directory)/servlib/routing/ then read the file Unibo-CGR/dtnme/aux_files/README.txt.
+Moreover, you must first include Unibo-DTNME-CPM into the DTNME source tree (download @ https://gitlab.com/ccaini/unibo-dtnme).
-Alternatively, the script mv_unibo_cgr.sh allows the user to carry out an automatic inclusion (launch it without parameters to print the help).
+Alternatively, the scripts fetch_unibo_cgr_dependencies.sh (only DTNME, download of Unibo-DTNME-CPM dependency) and mv_unibo_cgr.sh allow the user to carry out an automatic inclusion (launch it without parameters to print the help).

 _Compilation Switches_